COMPARISON

 Pricing and Licensing

-Syncfusion Document SDK runs on an annual per-developer subscription model with team-size-based tiers, 1-year minimum term, and includes updates and support during the term.
+Syncfusion Document SDK runs on an annual per-developer subscription model with three team-license tiers (Starter <25 devs, Growth 25–100 devs, Business >100 devs), 1-year minimum term, and includes updates and support during the term.
 Deployment is royalty-free.
 The Community License is the headline differentiator: free commercial use for companies with under $1M annual revenue, five or fewer developers, and ten or fewer employees (with a $3M funding cap if VC-backed).
 Paid pricing is quote-only on the Syncfusion public page.
 Both the Document SDK and the UI Suite route to "Get a Custom Quote."

 What is Syncfusion Document SDK